ncsu-geoforall-lab/course-website-template/README.rst

 https://creativecommons.org/licenses/by-sa/4.0/

-If you are not connected with NCSU OSGeoREL, please, consider changing the colors in some way, so you don't have completely same color schema as NCSU OSGeoREL websites.
+If you are not connected with NCSU GeoForAll, please, consider changing the colors in some way, so you don't have completely same color schema as NCSU GeoForAll websites.
 Although this is totally optional, it would be highly appreciated.